Migrant deaths along the Mexico–United States border: Impact on border communities

-The impact of migrant deaths on border communities can be difficult for small towns on the U.S. side, which have found themselves with hundreds of remains to identify and bury, at a cost of hundreds of thousands of dollars.
+The impact of migrant deaths on border communities can be difficult for small towns on U.S. side, which have found themselves with hundreds of remains to identify and bury, at a cost of hundreds of thousands of dollars.
 In November 2013, the Office of the Medical Examiner in Pima County, Arizona, had 871 cases of unidentified remains dating as far back as the 1990s.
 Relief groups often aid migrants traveling along the border.
 A Mexican federal task force known as Grupos Betas protects migrants from crime while the migrants make the journey north.
 Other groups such as 'No More Deaths' provide migrants with humanitarian assistance and members participate in 'desert runs' to search for migrants in need of help.

 International consequences

-The deaths have caused tension between the United States and other countries, particularly Mexico and the countries of Central America, from where a majority of illegal immigrants who enter the United States through the Southwestern borders come.
-Foreign consulates across the Southwest United States, in particular those of Latin American countries, have condemned the deaths of illegal immigrants across the border.
+The deaths have caused global tension between the United States and other countries, particularly Mexico and the countries of Central America, from where a majority of illegal immigrants who enter the United States through the Southwestern borders come.
+Foreign consulates across the Southwest United States, in particular those of Latin American nations, have condemned the deaths of illegal immigrants across the border.